ogorobets/e-shop/README.md

 # e-shop
 Simple e-shop.
 E-shop has a list of goods.
-You are able to sort goods by quantity, price, date of product issue.
+You are able to sort goods by quantity, price, date of product issue, by product title by ABC.
 E-shop has a shopping cart where you can put products.
 A list of goods has to view options: three columns and 1 column.
 You can go to shopping cart and see a list of product chosen.
 You can remove all chosen goods at once or one by one.
 If a product is present in a cart then available amount of goods decreases.
 If some product is